MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-proxy-setup-guide.md

     </defaultProxy>
     ```

-2. Browse the installation folder for the on-premises data gateway, e.g:
-    a.
-“C:\Program Files\On-premises data gateway\”
+2. Browse the installation folder for the on-premises data gateway, e.g: “C:\Program Files\On-premises data gateway\”
 3. Open the first file which is used for the configuration screens that configure the gateway “EnterpriseGatewayConfigurator.exe.config”
 4. Locate the "defaultProxy" element and replace it with your proxy configuration created in the step 1 above and save your changes to the file.
 5. Now, open the second file which is used for the actual Windows service that interacts with the cloud service using the gateway and handles the requests: “Microsoft.PowerBI.EnterpriseGateway.exe.config” and repeat step 4.
 6. For the third configuration file which is used for the gateway to connect to the data sources, typically cloud data sources, please open the subfolder “m” in the installation folder and then the file “Microsoft.Mashup.Container.NetFX45.exe.config”.
 Repeat step 4 to insert the proxy configuration into this file.
-   If the file is in default state, you will need to add the "system.net" tag together with the proxy definition, quick example:
+   If the file is in default state, you will need to add the "system.net" tag together with the proxy definition, as the example below:

     ```xml
     <system.net>